matteocorti/check_ssl_cert/README.md

 # check_ssl_cert

-A shell script (that can be used as a Nagios plugin) to check an X.509 certificate:
+A shell script (that can be used as a Nagios plugin) to check an SSL/TLS connection
- - checks if the server is running and delivers a valid certificate
- - checks if the CA matches a given pattern
- - checks the validity

 ## Usage